 Prior to founding the OS Fund, Bryan founded Braintree, an online and mobile payments provider.
 He and his team worked tirelessly to build an exceptional company—one that they loved, and one that was worthy of frequent love letters from its customers.
 Under Bryan’s leadership as CEO, Braintree acquired thousands of the most discerning and disruptive companies in the world as customers (including Uber, Airbnb, OpenTable, GitHub and HotelTonight) and created the critical infrastructure that powered the industry-wide shift to mobile commerce.
 Bryan profitably bootstrapped the company for its first five years of operations and Inc. magazine named Braintree one of the fastest growing companies in America two years in a row.
 The company raised two rounds of venture capital from top-tier firms and was acquired by eBay in 2013 for $800 million in cash.

 Bryan is also an avid adventurer.
 He has climbed some of the highest peaks in the world, raced in the African desert, explored an active volcano and built a snow cave in the Arctic.
 He is a pilot, the father of three and a children’s book author.
 To learn more about Bryan, you can visit his personal site here: http://bryanjohnson.co.

-Jeff is the Managing Director of the OS Fund.
+Jeff is the Co-founder of the OS Fund.
 He is focused on discovering and empowering entrepreneurs who are working on advancements that are fundamental to the future of humanity.